wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/how-it-works.rst

 Configure Wazuh agents to accept remote commands from the manager
 -----------------------------------------------------------------

-Agents do have the abilitiy to run commands pushed from the manager (via the files in the ``shared`` directory).
-Before this feature can be used, it needs to be explicitely allowed at an agent level.
+Agents do have the ability to run commands pushed from the manager (via the files in the ``shared`` directory).
+Before this feature can be used, it needs to be explicitly allowed at an agent level.
 This can be done by setting the :ref:`logcollector.remote_commands <ossec_internal_logcollector>` in ``local_internal_options.conf`` on each agent.

 Example::